Leander Paes: 2019

 Paes/Reyes-Varela started the 2019 season at the Maharashtra Open.
 The duo lost a close quarter-final to the eventual champions, Bopanna/Divij Sharan, 17–15 in a match tie-break.
 Paes/Reyes-Varela then finished as runners-up in the Da Nang Challenger before losing in the first round of the Australian Open.
-Paes reached the semi-finals of the Hall of Fame Championship in July 2019.
+During the season, Paes made the semi-finals of three ATP 250 tournaments (Montpellier, Marrakesh and Lyon) with Benoit Paire.
+He become the oldest ATP Tour semi-finalist since 2006 when he reached the semi-finals of the Hall of Fame Championship with Marcus Daniell in July 2019.

 Davis Cup

 Paes started his Davis Cup career in 1990, when he partnered Zeeshan Ali in doubles to beat the Japanese team in a five-set encounter.
 He played a key role on the Indian team that reached the World Group from 1991 to 1998.
 He was part of the Indian team that reached the semifinals 1993 with wins against Switzerland and France, eventually losing to Australia.
 In singles, his major wins came against the French duo of Arnaud Boetsch and Henri Leconte in 1993, Wayne Ferreira in 1994, and Goran Ivanišević in 1995 when India defeated Croatia, beating Jan Siemerink in 1996 to defeat Netherlands, and Jiří Novák in 1997.
-He teamed up with Bhupathi to beat Hirszon/Ivanisevic of Croatia in 1995, Damm/Korda of the Czech Republic in 1997, Massú/Ríos of Chile in 1997, Broad/Henman in 1998, and Aspelin/Björkman of Sweden in 2005.
+He teamed up with Bhupathi to beat Hiršzon/Ivanisevic of Croatia in 1995, Damm/Korda of the Czech Republic in 1997, Massú/Ríos of Chile in 1997, Broad/Henman in 1998, and Aspelin/Björkman of Sweden in 2005.
 In 2007, Leander had three wins (two doubles and one singles) and no losses.

 In 1993, he defeated No. 25 Arnaud Boetsch in straight sets on clay.
 Paes defeated Henri Leconte in the same week, and although Ramesh Krishnan won the tie-breaker against Rodolphe Gilbert, it was Paes who put that match over the top.

 In 1994, he beat World No. 13 Wayne Ferreira in straight sets, but lost the overall tie.

 Year-end finals

-Paes appeared with Bhupathi in six season finales.
+Paes qualified for appeared with Bhupathi in six season finales.

 Paes played at the year-end championships with Bhupathi each year from 1997 to 2000, as well as in 2002 and 2011, reaching three finals.
 In 1997 they lost the final to Rick Leach and Jonathan Stark.
 They lost 1999 final to Sébastien Lareau and Alex O'Brien.
 In 2000, they lost the final to Donald Johnson and Pieter Norval.

 Playing style

 Leander has been described as having a strange playing style by Andre Agassi.
-He varies his play as the match goes on; he is one of the best volleyers and a talented drop shotter.
+He varies his play as the match goes on; he is one of the best volleyers and prolific at the drop shot.
 His volleying techniques were learnt from former Indian player Akhtar Ali.
-He hits a one-handed backhand, which he drives only seldom, preferring instead to slice when returning serve or rallying from his backhand.
+He hits a one-handed backhand, which he drives rarely, preferring instead to slice when returning serve or rallying from his backhand.